-Your body clock can be hampered by many things, whether that be daylight savings, consuming too much caffeine, or neglecting regular exercise.
+Your body clock, also known as your circadian rhythm, can be hampered by many things, whether that be daylight savings, consuming too much caffeine, or neglecting regular exercise.
 In the infographic below, we look at the best and easiest ways that you can reset your body clock to guarantee you get a good night’s sleep.

 Your body clock, or ‘circadian rhythm’, tells you when to wake up and go to bed.
 Sometimes it can be difficult to find a rhythm that your body can stick to given all the attention-grabbing technologies of our times.
 Below are some helpful tips to help you reset your body clock and enjoy your shuteye.

 The light that comes from electronic devices and energy-efficient lightbulbs is called blue light – this has a powerful effect on your body clock.

 At night, blue light tricks your body into thinking it’s daytime by suppressing melatonin production.
 Turn off your TV, phone, and tablet, and dim the lights at least an hour before bed.

 If you need a daytime nap to stay alert, manage it well!
 Keep it to 15 minutes, you will be refreshed you but won’t take away from sleep later.
 To avoid a very long nap, have a coffee beforehand: caffeine will kick in after 15 minutes and wake you up.